Libelles and political pornography

 The frontispiece of Morande’s Battleship Gazette

-One of the most notorious French libellistes – and certainly one of the most skilled – was Charles de Morande (1741-1805).
+One of the most notorious French libellistes – certainly one of the most skilled – was Charles de Morande (1741-1805).
 Morande’s Gazetier Cuirassé (‘Battleship Gazette’, published 1771) was a racy account of the court and government of Louis XV.

-It took particular aim at the king, his mistress Madame du Barry, the king’s chancellor René de Maupeou and his minister of state, the Duke of Vrillière.
+In it, Morande took particular aim at the king, his mistress Madame du Barry, the king’s chancellor René de Maupeou and his minister of state, the Duke of Vrillière.
 Like several of Morande’s other libelles, it contained pornographic gossip accompanied by political criticism, amateur philosophy, accusations of incompetence and stories of alleged corruption.

 Morande broke new ground by attacking women as vociferously as men, perhaps more so.
 The wife of one French aristocrat, he alleged, frequently had sex with the butler below stairs.
 A group of noble ladies caught syphilis from their toy boys, Morande claimed, and the disease had caused their teeth and eyebrows to fall out.

 Only a small number of these libelles were actively distributed in French cities – but those that did were wildly popular.
-The ordinary sans culotte had trouble digesting Diderot or making sense of Rousseau – but when political criticism and philosophy were kept simple and accompanied with smut, he found it much more acceptable.
+The ordinary sans-culotte had trouble digesting Diderot or making sense of Rousseau – but when political criticism and philosophy were kept simple and accompanied with smut, he found it much more acceptable.

 libelle